jyoung3131/research-publications/README.md

-# Research Preprints for Jeffrey Young
+# Jeffrey Young - Research Preprints

 Publications and Presentations by Dr. Jeffrey Young, currently a research scientist at Georgia Tech.